bing1980/Pro-Git/Chapter 4 -  Git on the Server.md

 This is roughly equivalent to something like:
 **$ cp -Rf my_project/.git my_project.git**
 ### Putting the Bare Repository on a Server
+Now that you have a bare copy of your repository, all you need to do is put it on a server and set up your protocols.
+Let’s say you’ve set up a server called git.example.com to which you have SSH access, and you want to store all your Git repositories under the /srv/git directory.
+**$ scp -r my_project.git user@git.example.com:/srv/git**
+At this point, other users who have SSH-based **read access** to the /srv/git directory can **clone** your repository by running:
+**$ git clone user@git.example.com:/srv/git/my_project.git**
+If a user SSHs into a server and has **write access** to the /srv/git/my_project.git directory, they will also automatically have **push access**.
+Git will automatically **add group write permissions** to a repository properly if you run the **git init** command with the **--shared** option:
+**$ ssh user@git.example.com
+$ cd /srv/git/my_project.git
+$ git init --bare --shared**
+### Small Setups